What is shading in Japanese tea? | Matcha, Gyokuro, Kabusecha

 1. Direct shading

-The most common method involves placing a black synthetic net or fabric directly over the tea bushes.
+In the most common method, a black synthetic net or fabric is laid directly over the tea bushes.
 This method is often referred to as jikakabuse in Japan.

 Its advantage is that it is simple, inexpensive, and easy to apply over large areas.
 It works particularly well in plantations where mechanical harvesting is used, as the shading material can be easily spread over uniformly trimmed rows of bushes.

-The disadvantage is that more heat and moisture are trapped under the covering placed directly on the plants.
-This creates less ideal conditions and generally results in lower quality than more sophisticated shading systems.
+Its disadvantage is that more heat and moisture get trapped under the covering placed directly on the plants.
+This creates less ideal conditions and generally results in lower quality than more sophisticated shading systems where free air circulation is ensured.

-The next level is when the shading material is not placed directly on the plants but a separate structure is built above them.
-This is often referred to as tana or shelf-style shading.
+The next level is when the shading material is not placed directly on the plants, but a separate structure is built above them.
+This is generally referred to as tana shading.

-In this case, the covering is elevated above the bushes, allowing air to circulate better, the plants to develop more naturally, and suffering less from excessive heat or humidity.
-In such plantations, the bushes are often allowed to grow more freely and are not trimmed completely flat like in areas prepared for mechanical harvesting.
+In this case, the covering is elevated above the bushes with a special structure, allowing for better air circulation, more natural plant development, and less suffering from excessive heat or humidity.
+In such plantations, the bushes are often allowed to grow more freely, not cut completely flat like in areas prepared for mechanical harvesting.

-The price of this is more labor and higher cost.
-Such teas are typically hand-picked, and the structure itself requires significant investment.
-This is why this method is often reserved for higher quality matchas and gyokuros.
+The cost of this is more labor and higher expenses.
+Such teas are typically hand-picked, and the structure itself requires a significant investment.
+Therefore, this method is often reserved for higher quality matchas and gyokuros.

 3. Honzu – the traditional method

-The noblest and most traditional form is honzu, which means bamboo, reed, and rice straw-based shading.
-This method dates back hundreds of years and is still a hallmark of the highest quality teas today.
+The noblest and most traditional form is honzu, which means shading based on bamboo, reeds, and rice straw.
+This method dates back hundreds of years and is still a hallmark of the highest quality teas.

-The specialty of honzu is that it is much better ventilated than modern synthetic systems.
+The uniqueness of honzu is that it ventilates much better than modern synthetic systems.
 The air remains cooler and more natural under the shading, which has a favorable effect on leaf development.
 However, the system is extremely labor-intensive, so today it is mainly used for outstanding quality matchas and gyokuros.

 Shaded sencha

-Sencha is usually grown in full sunlight, but in some regions, it is briefly shaded.
-This few days of light deprivation can round out the flavor, reduce bitterness, and result in stronger umami and a smoother texture.
+Sencha is usually grown in full sunlight, but in some regions, it is shaded for a short period.
+This few days of light deprivation can round out the flavor, reduce bitterness, and result in a stronger umami and a smoother texture.

 Kabusecha

-If shading lasts longer, usually one to two weeks, then kabusecha is made.
+If the shading lasts longer, usually for one to two weeks, then kabusecha is produced.
 The name literally means: covered tea.
-The character of kabusecha often lies between sencha and gyokuro.
-It retains freshness and vibrancy, but also exhibits the deeper sweetness and rich umami of shaded teas.
+The character of kabusecha is often positioned between sencha and gyokuro.
+It retains freshness and vivacity, but already shows the deeper sweetness and full umami of shaded teas.

 Gyokuro

-Teas shaded for longer, usually more than two weeks, are used to make gyokuro, one of the noblest forms of Japanese green teas.
-Gyokuro is denser, more concentrated, richer, and more intense in character.
-It has more umami, less raw astringency, and often produces a very silky, oily infusion.
+Teas shaded for longer, usually more than two weeks, are used to make gyokuro, one of the noblest forms of Japanese green tea.
+Gyokuro has a denser, more concentrated, richer, and more intense character.
+It has more umami, less raw astringency, and often produces a very silky, oily-textured brew.

 Matcha